-A significant amount of our net sales - approximately half of our net sales in 2021 - originated in emerging markets, including countries in Asia Pacific, Latin America and Eastern Europe.
+A significant amount of our net sales - approximately 40% of our net sales in 2022 - originated in emerging markets, including countries in Asia Pacific, Latin America, Eastern Europe and Middle East/Northern Africa.
 The profitable growth of our business in emerging markets is a significant focus of our long-term growth strategy and our regional results have and can fluctuate significantly based on economic conditions in these regions.
-Our business operations have been and may be adversely affected by the current and future political environment in China, including as a result of its response to tariffs instituted by the U.S. government on goods imported from China, tariffs imposed by China on U.S. goods, more active use of economic sanctions and export control restrictions, any trade agreements entered into between the U.S. and China, and increasing tensions as a result of the two countries' relationships with Hong Kong and Taiwan.
+Our business operations have been and may be adversely affected by the current and future political environment in China, including as a result of its response to tariffs instituted by the U.S. government on goods imported from China, tariffs imposed by China on U.S. goods, the increasing use of economic sanctions and export control restrictions, any trade agreements entered into between the U.S. and China, and tensions related to Hong Kong and Taiwan.
 Our ability to operate in China or other emerging markets may be adversely affected by changes in the laws and regulations of these jurisdictions or the interpretation thereof, including those relating to taxation, import and export tariffs, raw materials, environmental regulations, land use rights, property, foreign currency conversion, the regulation of private enterprises and other matters.

-In early 2020, in response to the initial outbreak of COVID-19, many of our manufacturing and other operations in China experienced limited production and/or closure; as the outbreak spread beyond this region, our facilities in other countries were similarly impacted, most significantly in South Asia in late 2020.
-In 2021, with the spread of the Delta variant mid-year, we experienced intermittent closures in Southeast Asia, particularly in our RBIS reportable segment.
-All of our manufacturing facilities are currently open, but, many of our employees are still unable to travel easily within and outside their countries.
-The pandemic and any other adverse development in emerging markets could have a material adverse effect on our business.
+In 2022, many of our manufacturing and other operations in China experienced limited production and/or closure amid governmental lockdown orders.
+All of our manufacturing facilities are currently open, but, some of our employees are still unable to travel easily within and outside their countries.
+The pandemic and other adverse developments in emerging markets could have a material adverse effect on our business.
 There have been and could be further disruptions in our supply chain or ability to manufacture our products, as well as temporary closures of our facilities or those of our suppliers or customers, any of which could impact our sales and operating results.
-Overall, COVID-19 had a negative impact on our consolidated financial results in 2020, most significantly in our RBIS and IHM reportable segments; its direct impact on our operations in 2021 was more modest.
-The extent to which the pandemic will continue to impact our financial results is dependent on future developments, which are uncertain and unpredictable.
-COVID-19 has adversely affected the economies and financial markets in virtually all countries, and further escalation of the pandemic could lead to a more significant economic downturn that could adversely affect demand for our products and negatively impact our business.
+In 2022, COVID-19 adversely affected global economies and financial markets primarily due to lockdowns in China, and any further escalation of the pandemic could lead to a more significant economic downturn that could adversely affect demand for our products and negatively impact our business.
+In 2021, with the spread of the Delta variant mid-year, we experienced intermittent COVID-19 closures in Southeast Asia, particularly in our Solutions Group reportable segment.

 If we are unable to successfully expand our business in emerging markets or achieve the return on capital we expect as a result of our investments in these countries, our financial performance could be materially adversely affected.
-In addition to the risks applicable to our international operations, factors that could have a material adverse effect on our operations in these emerging markets include the less established or reliable legal systems and possible disruptions due to unstable political conditions, civil unrest or economic volatility.
+In addition to the risks applicable to our international operations, factors that could negatively impact our operations in these emerging markets include the less established or reliable legal systems and possible disruptions due to unstable political conditions, civil unrest or economic volatility.
 These factors could have a material adverse effect on our business by decreasing consumer purchasing power, reducing demand for our products or increasing our costs.